joynahid/newsfeed-portal/README.md

 ## Usage
 You can use [this POSTMAN FILE](files/News%20Portal.postman_collection.json) to have a quick look what are the available API endpoints.
 Remeber to add a postman variable `base_url` in the environment.
 You can login and acquire the token and set to the collection/global header for accessing portected endpoints.

+Additionally, you can see the documentation in your browser by opening [this html file](docs/index.html).

 There is a very simple web user interface that you can access by visiting [http://localhost:8000](http://localhost:8000) (Keep you docker container running)
 - Create an account
 - Login into that account